Rent To Own Pros and Cons | Is It Worth It?

 Your monthly payment in a rent to own arrangement will typically run 15–30% above what you’d pay in a comparable market rental.
 That’s because your payment is modelled after the true cost of homeownership — principal, interest, property taxes, and insurance — rather than just the cost of occupying space.

 For example, in Kelowna in 2026, a three-bedroom townhome might rent for around $2,750/month on the open market.
 A rent to own payment on a similar property might run $2,950–$3,250, with $200–$500 earmarked as a rent credit.
-If you don’t complete the purchase after your term and walk away instead, you’d have been paying above-market rent with nothing to recover those credits.

 One of the biggest risks with rent-to-own is that there is no guarantee you’ll actually qualify for a mortgage at the end of the term.